 All major risks that may threaten Company solvency are identified.
 The Company has developed methods for evaluating risks exposing the Company.
+Consideration will be given to the Company's risk profile in the context of ESG risks.

 2. Define risk grading